Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-We can explicitly construct the state associated with a genus-$g$ Riemann surface with a single puncture at $P$.
-To do so we first have to find meromorphic sections that have poles only at $P$.
-The Riemann-Roch theorem implies that these sections exist with poles of arbitrary order at the point $P$.
-The starting point is the Szeg\"{o} kernel for spin $\frac{1}{2}$.
-Let us consider a odd spin structure over $\Sigma$ labeled by $(\alpha,\beta)$; then the Szeg\"{o} kernel, which is the two-point function for fermions $\langle c(z)b(w)\rangle$ on $\Sigma$, is given by (for a constructive derivation see \cite{Alvarez-Gaume-Gomez-Reina})
+We now proceed to construct the state associated with a genus-$g$ Riemann surface with a single puncture at $P$ (see fig. \ref{P}), searching again for meromorphic sections with poles only at~$P$.
+The Riemann-Roch theorem ensures that these sections exist with poles of arbitrary order.